LowLevelTeam/libcoil-dev/docs/error_handling.md

 ## Overview

-The COIL library includes a robust error handling system that provides detailed error information and flexible error management.
+The COIL library includes a robust error handling system that provides detailed error information with minimal overhead.
 This system is designed for zero-cost abstractions when no errors occur, while offering comprehensive feedback when errors are encountered.

+## Design Philosophy

+The error handling system follows these principles:

+1. **Minimal Allocations**: Fixed-size buffers instead of dynamic allocations
+2. **Clear Ownership**: No hidden RAII or smart pointers
+3. **Direct Interface**: Simple C-style API with struct-based design
+4. **Position Tracking**: Precise source location tracking for errors
+5. **Integration with Logging**: Automatic logging on error reporting

 ## Error Codes